MakiWolf/easysimplifiedcalculator1/README.md

-# calculator1 - Python programming language
+# easysimplified calculator - Python programming language

 This is a basic calculator script written in python with unit tests.
 It is not complicated programmed code that can be used for beginners.